-Additionally, the seeds can be boiled, eaten raw, or roasted into coffee.
+Additionally, the seeds can be boiled or eaten raw.
 It’s recommended to only eat these in moderation.

 Can I eat dandelions?
 Yes, we can.
 As we see food becoming more scarce, we have to think outside the box.
 Even if you don’t have a green thumb, you can still find food to eat right in your backyard or nearby.

 Which of these weeds have you eaten?
 Share your thoughts about them in the comments below!
 May God bless this world, Linda